MicrosoftDocs/security/zero-trust/azure-infrastructure-virtual-machines.md

 Zero Trust requires configuring least privileged access.
 To do so, you need to limit user access with just-in-time and just-enough access (JIT/JEA) based on their role, workload, and data classification.

-The following built-in roles are commonly used for virtual machine (VM) access:
+The following built-in roles are commonly used for virtual machine access:

 - **Virtual Machine User Login:**  View virtual machines in the portal and sign-in as a regular user.
 - **Virtual Machine Administration Login:**  View virtual machines in the portal and sign-in to virtual machines as an Administrator.
 - **Virtual Machine Contributor:**  Create and manage virtual machines, including reset root user's password and managed disks.
-Does not grant access to the management virtual network or the ability to assign permissions to the resources.
+Does not grant access to the management virtual network (VNet) or the ability to assign permissions to the resources.

-To join a VM to a virtual network, you can use the custom permission **Microsoft.Network/virtualNetworks/subnets/join/action** to make a custom role.
+To join a virtual machine to a VNet, you can use the custom permission **Microsoft.Network/virtualNetworks/subnets/join/action** to make a custom role.

 When this custom role is leveraged in conjunction with Managed Identity and Conditional Access Policy, you can use device state, data classification, anomalies, location, and identity to force multi-factor authentication and granularly allow access based on verified trust.

-To extend your realm of control beyond the system and allow your Azure AD tenant with Microsoft Intelligent Security Graph to support secure access, go to the **Management** blade of the virtual machine and turn on **System Assigned Managed Identity**, as shown here.
+To extend your realm of control beyond the system and allow your Azure Active Directory (Azure AD) tenant with Microsoft Intelligent Security Graph to support secure access, go to the **Management** blade of the virtual machine and turn on **System Assigned Managed Identity**, as shown here.

 :::image type="content" source="media/vm/vm-create-vm-step2.png" alt-text="Screenshot of enabling system assigned managed identity." lightbox="media/vm/vm-create-vm-step2.png":::